TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 3/2 Chronicles 3.10.md

 ---

-And in the most holy house he made two cherubim of image work; and they overlaid them with gold.
+In the most holy house he made two cherubim of image work; and they overlaid them with gold.